microsoft/AddingSpeechToBots/Study-bot-example/StudyBot/README.md

         ```cs
         string speechSubscription = "<YOUR AZURE SPEECH SERVICE SUBSCRIPTION KEY>";
 		string speechRegion = "<YOUR REGION>";

         ```

     1. Update the placeholder text in the chat window.
-Update the following variable assigment on line 71.
+Update the following variable assigment on line 70.

         ```cs
         NewMessageTextBox.PlaceholderText = "Type a study term or click the mic button to speak.";
         ```

     1. Add code for converting input speech to text.
-Open the `SpeechCode.cs` file and copy the method to the MainPage class.
-Ths code is derived from the following [sample](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-recognize-speech-csharp).
+Open the `SpeechCode.cs` file and copy the method into the MainPage class.
+You can copy the code in at line 326.
+Ths code is derived from the following [sample].(https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-recognize-speech-csharp).
 It does the following:

         1. Creates a speech recognizer from the speech configuration.